If you’re a couple wanting to get married in a place that’s not only stunning but also full of adventure, look no further than Germany.

 Burg Eltz, one of Germany’s most photogenic castles, is just a twenty-minute drive away from Cochem.

 If you want to get married at Germany’s most famous castle, Neuschwanstein, make sure to plan in advance.
 While you can’t actually have a wedding ceremony at Neuschwanstein, you can explore the castle grounds and have portraits done nearby.
-Neuschwanstein is one of the most heavily touristed places in Germany since people flock from all over the world to visit what is otherwise dubbed, “the Cinderella Castle” as Disney modeled its castle after Neuschwanstein.
+Neuschwanstein is one of the most visited places in Germany since people flock from all over the world to visit what is otherwise dubbed, “the Cinderella Castle” as Disney modeled its castle after Neuschwanstein.
 Neuschwanstein is best visited during the off-season of Spring and Fall.
 If you want a mountain top wedding by the castle, consider the Tegelberg mountain, which has a hiking trail and cable car that leaves from nearby.

 As mentioned previously, Burg Eltz is another incredible castle to get married at.
 The castle is dramatic and offers sweeping views of the vineyards, and the Moselle river.
 Burg Eltz is quite popular and should be visited during quieter times of the day such as sunrise, or during the off-season.
+Burg Eltz is closed for part of the year, and does have some restrictions involving photography since it's privately owned.

 If you're looking for a destination that is not only beautiful but also allows civil and symbolic ceremonies, look no further than Schloss Callenberg.
 This fortress sits upon a small hill overlooking the countryside, surrounded by greenery and well-manicured grounds.
 For a large wedding ceremony, this castle is a regal location to get married at.

 If you’re having an elopement wedding in Germany, including a castle as part of your day is far easier than you think.
-While some castles are busy or require renting a large venue, there are countless castle ruins you can get married at while avoiding having a big production.
+While some castles are busy or require renting a large venue, there are castle ruins you can get married at while avoiding having a big production.

 Wedding Venues in Germany